How the Private Student Loan Process Works

-3) Approval Decision
+3) Get an Approval Decision

 If you’re denied, you’ll get a letter in the mail with the specific reasons why your application wasn’t approved.
 If you’re eligible with a creditworthy cosigner, it means you aren’t approved to take the loan out by yourself (which is common for students who often have limited credit history and income), but you can add an approved cosigner who has good credit and sufficient income who will take equal responsibility for the loan with you.
-Adding a cosigner can increase your chance of being approved and/or receiving a lower interest rate.
+Adding a cosigner can increase your chance of being approved and/or help to receive a lower interest rate.
 If you are approved (congratulations!), it’s on to the next step.

-4) Accept and Sign
+4) Accept and Sign Your Loan Terms